-New Zealand's West Coast Glacier Country is one of only two places in the world where you can view glaciers descending into temperate rainforest and the most accessible glaciers in the world.
+New Zealand's West Coast Glacier Country is one of only two places in the world where you can view glaciers descending into temperate rainforest.

-Snow rarely falls in Franz Josef and Fox Glacier townships - but a whole lot of it falls in the nearby mountains, just what a glacier needs to produce ice.
+Snow rarely falls in Franz Josef and Fox Glacier townships but there's plenty of snow in the high mountains nearby, just what a glacier needs to produce ice.

-While you can’t walk up and touch it with your hand by yourself, there are guides available to take you safely up and onto the glaciers via helicopter for a heli hike.
+While you can’t walk all the way up to the glacier face, there are guides available to take you safely up and onto the glaciers via helicopter for a heli hike.

-The land where the glaciers are located is sandwiched between the sea and the highest mountains in New Zealand.
+The land where the glaciers are located is sandwiched between the Tasman Sea and the highest mountains in New Zealand.

 Warm, moist air travelling from Australia drops snow in the higher elevations of the Southern Alps, piling it up to form large neves or snowfields.

-Gravity then squeezes it down the valley as if it were toothpaste and the once fluffy snowflakes are compressed into hard blue ice.
+Gravity then squeezes it down the valley (a bit like toothpaste) and the fluffy snowflakes become compressed into hard blue ice.

-The forces generated by the moving tongue of ice grinds away at everything in its path to reach the terminal face at the front of the glacier.
+The forces generated by the moving tongue of ice grind away at everything in its path to reach the terminal face at the front of the glacier.

 A glacier likes to find equilibrium, where the amount of ice produced in the neve is equal to the amount of ice lost to melting in its tongue.
 This results in the dramatic advances and retreats of the terminal face of the two glaciers.

-The legend of the Makawhio people (a sub tribe of the Nga Tahu) says that Hinehukatere was a fearless young woman who loved climbing in the mountains.
+The legend of the Makawhio people (a sub tribe of the Ngai Tahu) says that Hinehukatere was a fearless young woman who loved climbing in the mountains.

 The gods froze these tears in a river of ice and the Franz Josef glacier was formed as a reminder of her grief.

-The choice of the glacier's European name is a little less romantic.
-In 1865 Julius Von Haast decided to name the Franz Josef glacier after “His Imperial Majesty” Franz Josef I, Emperor of Austria and the local village later took its name from the glacier.
+The choice of the glacier's European name is a less romantic.
+In 1865, Austrian explorer Julius Von Haast named the Franz Josef Glacier after the Emperor of Austria, Franz Josef I. The local village eventually took its name from the glacier.

-He also named the Fox Glacier in honour of Sir William Fox, the New Zealand Premier.
+Haast named the Fox Glacier in honour of the New Zealand Premier, Sir William Fox.